• Home

 One of the most challenging aspects of renting out property is ensuring that your tenants are responsible, reliable, and trustworthy.
 According to a 2022 survey by the National Association of Residential Property Managers, nearly 25% of landlords experienced tenant-related problems, including late payments, property damage, and even eviction.
 The impact of a bad tenant goes beyond financial loss.
 It also damages your reputation, causes emotional stress, and leads to costly legal fees.

 Recognizing the warning signs of a bad tenant early in the rental process can save you time, money, and headaches.
-In this article, I am discussing common warning signs of a potentially bad tenant with my 20+ years of property management experience combined with data and research to help you identify potential issues before they escalate.
+Thus, looking out for red flags during the screening process, such as inconsistent communication or poor references is crucial.
+The application process is a key opportunity to screen prospective tenants, as their communication and responsiveness during this phase can reveal much about their reliability.
+In this article, I am discussing common warning signs of potentially problematic renters with my 20+ years of property management experience combined with data and research to help you identify potential issues before they escalate.

 1. Inconsistent or Unreliable Communication